preactjs/preact-www/content/en/guide/v10/signals.md

 # Signals

 Signals are reactive primitives for managing application state.
+They hold a value and automatically update the parts of the app that use it whenever the value changes.

 What makes Signals unique is that state changes automatically update components and UI in the most efficient way possible.
 Automatic state binding and dependency tracking allows Signals to provide excellent ergonomics and productivity while eliminating the most common state management footguns.